-Occupational Epidemiology (OE) is the study of workers, the conditions that they experience in the workplace, and associated illnesses and injuries.
-The mission of this newly funded program as one of the core programs in the Southern California Education and Research Center (SCERC) is to train outstanding occupational health researchers who will develop and apply the theory, methods, and substance of epidemiology to workers’ safety and health.
-The OE program is housed at both UCLA and UC Irvine.
+Occupational Epidemiology is the study of workers, the conditions that they experience in the workplace, and associated illnesses and injuries.
+The mission of this newly funded program as one of the core programs in the Southern California NIOSH Education and Research Center (SCERC) is to train outstanding occupational health researchers who will develop and apply the theory, methods, and substance of epidemiology to workers’ safety and health.
+The Occupational Epidemiology program is housed at both UCLA and UC Irvine.

-Occupational Epidemology interdisciplinary training in the SCERC is essential to cover a wide range of health outcomes and exposures, with common core training on physical, ergonomic, chemical, biological, and psychosocial hazards in the workplace and epidemiological methods for their study.
+Occupational Epidemiology interdisciplinary training in the SCERC is essential to cover a wide range of health outcomes and exposures, with common core training on physical, ergonomic, chemical, biological, and psychosocial hazards in the workplace and epidemiological methods for their study.
 Faculty are applying advanced techniques to study exposure pathways, as well as novel statistical models for diseases.
 Methods for the assessment of exposure, including both statistical methodologies and measurement techniques ranging from biological markers to traditional workplace environmental monitoring, are another important area of research for several faculty members; others are involved with such areas as quantitative risk assessment, meta-analysis, statistical modeling, and the use of geographic information systems.
 Program faculty are engaged in real world problems and take an active role in scientific communication and outreach to achieve these objectives.

 Notable strengths of the training program are in the following major topical areas: occupational causes of cancer; epidemiologic research methods; occupational exposures and reproductive health; occupational respiratory diseases; occupational exposures and mental disorders; and work-related cardiovascular disease.